Cruz-Alexander/mern-thinkboard/README.md

 In this commit we have added the delete functionality within the NoteCard.jsx file.
 This ensures that the notes are deleted with a confirmation screen off of the homescreen.
 We have also added a line of code that makes is so that when we delete a note, our page is automatically updated rather than having to refresh every single time (setNotes((prev) => prev.filter(note => note._id !== id))).
 We also created a NotesNotFound component, where if we have not created any notes yet or have deleted them all, then we have a prompt on the screen that tells us there's no notes yet, lets create a note.

 In this commit we have finished the NoteDetailPage where we will edit each note individually.
 We also have the ability to delete the notes from this page.
 We use the 'const { id } = useParams();' to find which post we want to modify.
 Once we are doing editing or deleting a post we also use the 'const navigate = useNavigate();' to go back to the home page.
 This page has a title field, content field, and save changes button.
 If the databse may be taking a while to fetch a note, we also have added a loading icon.

+# Adding User Authentication
+## Backend Setup

+We began by extending the backend with a User model in MongoDB.
+This schema included a username, email, and password.
+We added a pre("save") hook so that passwords would be securely hashed with bcrypt before being stored.
+This ensures no plain-text passwords are ever written to the database.

+Next, we created auth routes (/api/auth/register and /api/auth/login).
+On registration, the backend checks for duplicates, saves the new user, and generates a JWT token signed with a secret (JWT_SECRET) from your .env file.
+On login, it verifies the user’s email and password, and if valid, returns that same kind of token.

+We then wrote an auth middleware that checks for the presence of a token in the Authorization header (Bearer <token>), verifies it, and attaches the decoded user.id to the req object.
+This middleware was added to all notes routes, ensuring that only authenticated requests can access or manipulate notes.
+The Note schema was updated to include a user field so each note belongs to the user who created it.
+Controllers were then modified to filter queries by req.user.id, so users can only see or edit their own notes.

+## Frontend Integration

+On the React side, we built an AuthContext to manage authentication state across the app.
+It stores both user and token in state, persists them in localStorage, and exposes login() and logout() methods.
+A ready flag was added to prevent premature redirects before the app finishes loading stored credentials.

+We then created Login and Register pages.
+These pages render forms that send requests to /auth/login and /auth/register.
+On success, they call login(user, token) from AuthContext, which updates state and storage.

+To protect frontend routes, we added a PrivateRoute component.
+It checks whether a valid token exists in context or localStorage.
+If the user is authenticated, the child component is rendered; otherwise, they’re redirected to /login.
+This was applied to /create and /note/:id.
+The HomePage remained public, but its data-fetching still relies on the token-aware axios instance.

+## Axios Interceptors

+We updated your shared axios.js instance so that it automatically attaches the JWT token to every request via the Authorization header.
+A response interceptor was also added so that if the backend responds with a 401 Unauthorized, the client clears the token and redirects back to /login.
+This ensures consistent token management without needing to repeat headers everywhere in your code.

+## UI Updates

+We modified the Navbar to be authentication-aware.
+When logged out, it shows Login and Register links.
+When logged in, it shows a New Note button, a greeting, and a Logout button.
+The logout function clears the token and user data from both state and storage, then navigates to /login.

+We also added convenience links between Login and Register pages (e.g., “Don’t have an account?
+Create one” and “Already have an account?
+Log in”).

+## Bug Fixes Along the Way

+Fixed a mismatch where the frontend was sending name while the backend expected username.

+Solved the error "secretOrPrivateKey must have a value" by setting JWT_SECRET in your .env.

+Fixed "undefined is not valid JSON" by hardening AuthContext to safely parse localStorage.

+Solved the redirect issue on /create by ensuring the app used the proper imported PrivateRoute that checks tokens, not the outdated inline version in App.jsx.

+## Final Result

+We now have a full authentication system.

+Users can register and log in securely.

+JWTs are stored and attached to every request.

+Notes are scoped per user on the backend.

+React routes are protected on the frontend.

+Navbar and UI respond to auth state.

+Logout works cleanly.

+This brings ThinkBoard from a simple notes app to a production-ready multi-user platform with secure authentication and session handling.